cashew-olddew/drag-and-drop/README.md

 - `drop_behavior_rearrange`: If a DropZone snapping point is occupied, the existing occupant will be moved to the closest free spot, making room for the new Draggable.

 Custom behaviors can be created by extending the DropBehavior resource.

 ---

+`snap_style` (SNAP_STYLE, default: SNAP_STYLE.SNAP_MARKERS)

+Defines how the Draggable will be positioned when dropped onto this DropZone.
+- `SNAP_STYLE.NONE`: The Draggable will remain at its current position.
+- `SNAP_STYLE.CENTER`: The Draggable will be centered on the DropZone owner's position
+- `SNAP_STYLE.SNAP_MARKERS`: The Draggable will snap to predefined Marker2D nodes that are children of the DropZone.

+---